 Before 1965, no one believed that it was possible for a human being to climb the Troll Wall.
 But in 1965, a Norwegian and an English climbing team proved the opposite.
 Within 14 days, they reached the top of their respective routes.

-Due to huge sections of the wall has collapsed in the Troll Wall in recent years, climbing the wall is associated with such great danger that there has been no climbing activity there for many years!
+NOTE – Due to huge sections of the wall has collapsed in the Troll Wall in recent years, climbing the wall is associated with such great danger that there has been no climbing activity there for many years!

-The Troll Wall can be experienced from Trollveggen Visitor Centre by the road E136 in Romsdalen Valley, about 10 kilometers from Åndalsnes in the direction of Dombås.
+The Troll Wall can be experienced from Trollveggen Visitor Centre by the road E136 in the Romsdalen valley, about 10 kilometers from Åndalsnes in the direction of Dombås.
 There you will get a panoramic view of the Troll Wall and the Trolltindene mountains from the viewing platform.
 There is a cafeteria with a panoramic view of the Troll Wall in addition to a souvenir shop.
 There is also an auditorium where the dramatic story of the Troll Wall is shown on film.The visitor centre is open from June to August.

 Trollveggen Camping is located at the foot of the Troll Wall, only separated by Rauma River.
 On one side you look straight up to the Troll Wall.
 If you turn around 180 degrees, you look straight up to Mt Romsdalshorn.
 There is hardly any more spectacular place to have a campsite than where Trollveggen Camping is located.

 From snowy mountains to beautiful coastline of islands and reefs.
 Experience all this in one day due to the short distance from mountains to coast.
-Ona Island and Lighthouse, The Atlantic Road and Midsundtrappene are attractiona facin the Atlantic Ocean.
+Ona Island and Lighthouse, The Atlantic Road and Midsundtrappene are attractions facing the Atlantic Ocean.
 Trollstigen, The Troll Wall, Romsdalseggen, Rampestreken and Litlefjellet are great places to visit in the inner part of the Romsdalsfjord, where the fjord meets the spectacular and alpine Romsdal mountains.
 Travel green to Åndalsnes with Rauma Railway, a wild, beautiful and unique experience regardless of season.
 From Åndalsnes Railway Station, you can walk straight from the train and over to the Romsdal Gondola that takes you up to the city-mountain Mt Nesaksla and Eggen Restaurant.
 From there you have a fantastic view towards Isfjorden, down to the Romsdalsfjord and up towards the Romsdalen Valley which you have just experienced from the train ride along the Rauma Railway.
 The Romsdalsfjord is located in the county of Møre og Romsdal, north in Western Norway.

-Accommodation at Åndalsnes and in Romsdal
+Accommodation at Åndalsnes and Romsdal

-Grand Hotel Bellevue at Åndalsnes
+Grand Hotel at Åndalsnes

-Aak Hotel at Sogge outside Åndalsnes
+Aak Hotel in Romsdalen by Åndalsnes

-Åndalsnes Vandrerhjem på Setnes
+Åndalsnes Vandrerhjem at Setnes at Veblungsnes

-Åndalsnes Camping by Rauma River
+Åndalsnes Camping by Rauma River at Åndalsnes

-Mjelva Camping at Mjelva outside Åndalsnes
+Mjelva Camping at Mjelva at Åndalsnes

-Trollveggen Camping by the Troll Wall
+Trollveggen Camping by the Troll Wall in Romsdalen

 Accommodation in Isfjorden

-Romsdal.com – Hiking in Romsdal
+Romsdal.com – Hiking Guide to the mointains in Romsdal